GDSC-Chandigarh-University/GlintHub/README.md

-# How to run CUUnion on to your local
+# How to run GlintHub on to your local

 First fork this repo and then clonne the forked repo to your local machine.
 Open the repo in VSCode or any other editor you are using and inside terminal run the following commands: